TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 insert into greetings(ch) values ('hi');
 ```

-The values that SnappyData automatically generates for a GENERATED ALWAYS identity column are unique.
+The values that TIBCO ComputeDB automatically generates for a GENERATED ALWAYS identity column are unique.

-For a GENERATED BY DEFAULT identity column, SnappyData increments and uses a default value for an INSERT only when no explicit value is given.
+For a GENERATED BY DEFAULT identity column, TIBCO ComputeDB increments and uses a default value for an INSERT only when no explicit value is given.
 To use the generated default value, either specify the DEFAULT keyword when inserting into the identity column or leave the identity column out of the INSERT column list.

 In contrast to GENERATED ALWAYS identity columns, with a GENERATED BY DEFAULT column you can specify an identity value to use instead of the generated default value.
 To specify a value, include it in the INSERT statement.